The Osteopathic Foundation

 - Plan for regulatory requirements early: If your project involves NHS sites in England, factor in time for Health Research Authority Approval—this can significantly extend your timeline.

-- Study recent grant recipients: The 2024 awards to NCOR (adverse events research), and two UCO projects (educational modernization and national practice mapping) reveal what the foundation values—patient safety, evidence-based education, and professional development.
+- Study recent grant recipients: Recent awards to NCOR (adverse events research) and two UCO projects (educational modernisation and national practice mapping) reveal what the foundation values—patient safety, evidence-based education, and professional development.

 🎯 You've done the research.
 Now write an application they can't refuse.